 How Pools Work

-A prediction pool is simple: an operator creates a pool around a real-world event — a fight, a game, a match, anything with a clear outcome.
-Each possible outcome has its own DigiByte address controlled by the operator.
-Participants choose their outcome and send the exact buy-in amount to that address.
+A prediction pool is simple: an independent operator creates a pool around a real-world event — a fight, a game, a match, anything with a clear outcome.
+Each possible outcome has its own DigiByte address controlled entirely by the operator.
+Participants choose their outcome and send the exact buy-in amount to that address directly from their wallet.

 How Digi-ID Login Works